 1.3.
-American Recovery and Reinvestment Act (ARRA or Recovery Act) Provisions https://psc.wi.gov/Pages/Programs/OEI/EnergyInnovationGrantProgram.aspx
+American Recovery and Reinvestment Act (ARRA or Recovery Act) Provisions

 As this program is Federally funded by ARRA, all projects are required to comply as applicable with Buy American provisions, Davis-Bacon and Related Acts (DBRA), Historic Preservation, and National Environmental Policy Act (NEPA).
 A brief summary of these provisions and available resources are below.
-For additional resources, visit: